 This should go without saying, but please do not drink and drive.
 It is estimated that 1,200 people will die this holiday season due to drunk or buzzed driving.
 Always designate a sober driver or make other arrangements to get home after a night of drinking.

 If you think you have a drinking problem or are struggling with moderation, there are many ways to get help.
 The National Institute of Alcohol Abuse and Alcoholism offers information and resources on their website.
 Find a therapist who specializes in evaluating and treating substance abuse to understand your best treatment option.
-You can also find support at Alcoholics Anonymous and Moderation Management meetings in your area.
+You can also find support at SMART Recovery, Moderation Management, Refuge Recovery, and Alcoholics Anonymous meetings in your area.

 The holidays may be a stressful time, but they are also a wonderful time to share with the people you love—including yourself.
 Make the most of this time with those you care about.
 Create an intention to connect with someone over the holiday; that may even be yourself.